 Sometimes it’s easy to accept the first job you are offered but only do so when you truly think it meets your current goals and you can see yourself there.
 Often you can’t really tell until you’re in a place, what it is really like, but you can still get a good feel for the place and some of the people at interview.
 This is something I think you are more comfortable with when you have some career experience under your belt because as you develop, your needs change and you need to be sure a new job is definitely going to offer you the right kind of progression you are after.
 In the beginning of your career journey, sometimes you are keen to accept anything in your chosen industry because it’s a foot in the door.
 But down the line, getting a new job can take slightly longer but you are willing to hold out for that right role.

-Are there any other signs of change to look out for that you have experienced?
+Are there any other signs of change to look out for that you have experienced and any advice you can share about how to get a new job?

 Until next time xFollow